Sample grids at specified (x,y) locations

 To be used with normal grid sampling, and limited to a single, non-IMG grid.
 If the nearest node to the input point is NaN, search outwards until we find the nearest non-NaN node and report that value instead.
 Optionally specify a search radius which limits the consideration to points within this distance from the input point.
 To report the location of the nearest node and its distance from the input point, append +e.
 The default unit for geographic grid distances is spherical degrees.
 Use radius to change the unit and give radius = 0 if you do not want to limit the radius search.
 To instead replace the input point with the coordinates of the nearest node, append +p.

-Select native binary output.
+Select native binary format for table output.
 [Default is one more than input].

 Replace input columns that equal nodata with NaN and do the reverse on output.